Wednesday, December 25, 2024

 Thursday, September 19, 2024

-Welcome to my blog and please bear with me as I stumble through the set up, expansion and maintenance of the blog.
+Welcome to my blog!
+Please bear with through set up, expansion and maintenance.
 Should you need instant visual gratification, check these links for layout progress and info on past kits.

 Photos of most recent (post retirement) work on the South River & Millville layout.